|

 Peru

-A deluxe multi-day horseback trip following ancient Inca and colonial pathways through Peru's Sacred Valley including a narrated visit to Machu Picchu.
+A country deeply rooted in history and culture, Peru has plenty to offer the adventurous spirit!
+This multi-day horseback trip follows ancient Inca and colonial pathways through Peru's Sacred Valley and finishes you with a guided tour of the famous Machu Picchu.
 We stay each night in a different comfortable Inn or hotel.
-The focus is learning as much as possible about Andean culture, traditions, history of the Incas and their ancestors while enjoying a unusual, memorable mountain excursion on quality horses and tack.
+The focus is learning as much as possible about Andean culture, traditions, and history of the Incas and their ancestors while enjoying an unusual, memorable mountain excursion on quality horses and tack.

 |